reflex-media/serverless-templates/api-lite/README.md

 ## Middlewares

 Middlewares can be executed before or after a request.
-This will be useful for cases where an action needs to be done prior to the rest of the business logic, or when you needed to execute an action prior to the sending of the response.
+This will be useful for cases where an action is required prior to reaching the handler, or when an action is required to execute prior to the returning of the response.

-Middlewares make use of [Middy npm](https://www.npmjs.com/package/middy) to work.
+Middlewares require [Middy npm](https://www.npmjs.com/package/middy) to work.

-Middlewares should be written as a handler in the `src/app/handlers/` directory.
+Middlewares should be written in the `src/middlewares/` directory.

 ### Available Middlewares

 This template contains 3 middlewares.

 **`normalizeHandler.js`**
-This middleware will normalize query string parameters and/or json body in the request into a common `event.input`.
+This middleware will normalize query string parameters and/or json body in the request into a common `handler.event.input`.
 This middleware executes _before_ the handler is called.

 **`responseHandler.js`**
 This middleware will be executed whenever a successful response is expected to be returned.
 This middleware executes _after_ the request is processed and _before_ the response is returned.